 By default the Encrypting File System (EFS) uses self signed certificates that are tied to a user account.
 Should these be lost a user will no longer be able to access their encrypted files.
 We can configure the EFS recovery agent which can decrypt the certificates of other users, thereby providing access to their encrypted files.

 Tag Archives: 70-744

-In this example we’ll show you how to configure storage reports in Windows Server 2016, however the steps are very similar to older versions of the Windows operating system.
+In this example we’ll be working with Windows Server 2016, however the steps are very similar in previous versions of the Windows operating system.

 This post will show you how to implement policy changes and staging with regards to auditing using Dynamic Access Control (DAC).
 This allows us to stage and test a central access policy before actually using it in production.
 This is a useful feature, as implementing DAC can be complex to work with.

 The Server Message Block (SMB) protocol is used to provide file and print sharing in a Microsoft based network.
 To help detect man in the middle (MITM) attacks that may modify SMB traffic in transit, we can configure SMB signing via group policy.
 By digitally signing SMB packets the client and server can confirm where they originated from as well as their authenticity.

 SMB packet signing is available in all supported versions of Windows.
 Microsoft also note that depending on factors such as the SMB version, file sizes, and specific hardware in use, SMB packet signing can degrade the performance of SMB, which is to be expected as we’re signing every packet that goes across the network, which adds overhead.

 In Windows Server 2016 we can secure DNS traffic using DNSSEC and DNS policies.
 DNSSEC allows a client to validate DNS responses, as by default DNS was not designed to be a secure protocol.
 DNSSEC allows a client to confirm that the information which has been returned from a DNS server has actually come from the correct and trusted DNS server without modification.